-At the discretion of the Fire Chief, a limited number of personnel may be trained to this level, meeting the requirements of the State of Nevada.
+At the discretion of the Fire Chief, a limited number of personnel may be trained to this level, meeting the requirements of the State of Nevada and the TDFPD Medical Director.
 Individuals who promote out of the rank of FF/PM will be encouraged to maintain this level of certification to maximize staffing flexibility and ALS service delivery.
-Individuals trained to this level will fulfill re-certification requirements set forth by the Tahoe Douglas Medical Advisory Board.
-Currently, 24 hours of annual outside continuing medical education are required to maintain certification, which includes three hospital base station meetings, one skills lab, and the balance of hours to be determined by the base hospital Paramedic Coordinator.
+Individuals trained to this level will fulfill re-certification requirements set forth by the Tahoe Douglas Medical Director.
+Currently, 24 hours of annual continuing medical education are required to maintain certification, which includes two hospital base station meetings, one skills lab, and 3 TDFPD Continuing Quality Improvement (CQI) meetings are required by the TDFPD Medical Director.
 Increasing the number of certified paramedics will increase flexibility in staffing patterns and provide the highest level of EMS service delivery.